 Just curious if anyone knows how I can quiet down what appears to be one cylinder always making this racket.
 I don't recall this sound ever being different in the 20-30k miles since the motor went from stock to everything rebuilt/aftermarket many years ago.
 This is the only odd noise the motor has made and many times had made me want to swap the engine for something with less noise up front.

-And yes, I checked pushrod length before ordering the correct ones years ago.
+edit: And yes, I checked pushrod length before ordering the correct ones years ago.
 Not the cause of problems.
 I'm sure I posted plenty of pictures years ago of this stuff.

 Looking to get some new front seats that don't have the lean, and I like a local low-mileage sn95 set, but the guy won't split up the front and rear.
 I could get the rear stock reupholstered to nearly match, but would prefer to make the Mustang ones work if all it requires are some custom interior panels.